wp-plugins/post-flagger/readme.txt

 == Description ==

-Manage flags to posts, to be marked by logged in users.
+Manage posts flags, which can be marked on/off by logged in users.
 Automatically creates "Favorites" flag and button ready to use in your posts.

 * Administrators can create flags like 'Favorites' or 'Seen' for logged in users
-* Allow customization of HTML code for each flag
+* Allows customization of HTML code for each flag
 * Insert in themes and post by `[shortcode]`
 * This plugin creates 'Favorites' flag by default